mnisjk/cppWebSockets/README.md

 If your server is more complex and needs to monitor its own connections in addition to WebSocket connections, you can manage your own event loop.
 Instead of calling `s.run( )`, use the `s.wait( )` function.
 A good illustration of this is located in [examples/multiPollServer/multiPollServer.cpp](https://github.com/mnisjk/cppWebSockets/blob/master/examples/multiPollServer/multiPollServer.cpp)

-### Examples

-Check out the [examples](https://github.com/mnisjk/cppWebSockets/blob/master/examples/) directory for fully implemented illustrations.
-There is a basic echo and chat server as well as a more complex server that manages multiple `poll( )` loops.
-They should demonstrate how easy this library is to use and serve as basic scaffolding for your projects.

 ### Features

 * Implement your own web socket server in less than 50 lines of c++.